bfut/unvivtool/python/README.md

 # unvivtool - Python extension module
-unvivtool is a VIV/BIG decoder/encoder for uncompressed BIGF, BIGH, and BIG4 archives.
+unvivtool is a VIV/BIG decoder/encoder for BIGF, BIGH, and BIG4 archives.

 Purported VIV/BIG archives can contain faulty or manipulated header information. unvivtool is designed to validate and recover data as much as possible.
+The decoder performs a single pass buffered read of the archive header only; content extraction is optional.

 ## Usage
 A ready to use decoder/encoder script can be found here: [https://github.com/bfut/unvivtool/blob/main/scripts/unvivtool_script.py](https://github.com/bfut/unvivtool/blob/main/scripts/unvivtool_script.py)